bhencey/homebrew-extensions/INSTALL.md

 ```

 ## Manually Install Tap
-If it's on authenticated repository, it's going to take a few more steps.
+If it's on an authenticated repository, it's going to take a few more steps.

 ### Download the Tap as a Zip or Tar Ball
 In your browser, navigate to the `dev` or `main` branch in the repo and download the zip or tar ball file for that branch.
 Next, unzip/unpack the compressed file,  and setup a handy dandy shell variable by running the terminal command: